 Professor Ruderman was educated at the City College of New York, the Teacher's Institute of the Jewish Theological Seminary of America, and Columbia University.
 He received his rabbinical degree from the Hebrew Union College-Jewish Institute of Religion in New York in 1971, and his Ph.D. in Jewish History from the Hebrew University, Jerusalem, in 1975.
 Prior to coming to Penn, he held the Frederick P. Rose Chair of Jewish History at Yale University (1983-94) and the Louis L. Kaplan Chair of Jewish Historical Studies at the University of Maryland, College Park (1974-83), where he was instrumental in establishing both institutions' Judaic studies programs.
 At the University of Maryland he also won the Distinguished Scholar-Teacher Award in 1982-83 and, at the University of Pennsylvania, the Charles Ludwig Distinguished Teaching Award in 2008.

 Professor Ruderman has served on the board and as vice-president of the Association of Jewish Studies, and on the boards of the Central Conference of American Rabbis, the Journal of Reform Judaism, the Renaissance Society of America, and the World Union of Jewish Studies.
 He also chaired the task force on continuing rabbinic education for the Central Conference of American Rabbis and HUC-JIR (1989-92) and the Publications Committee of the Yale Judaic Series, published by Yale University Press (1984-94).
 He was the director of the Victor Rothschild Memorial Symposium in Jewish studies, a seminar for doctoral and post-doctoral students held each summer at the Institute for Advanced Studies, Hebrew University, in Jerusalem.
 He was also a member of the academic advisory board of the Mandel Center for Advanced Judaic Studies of the Hebrew University.
 He served as president of the American Academy for Jewish Research between 2000 and 2004.
-He has been the editor of the Katz Center's series in Judaic studies called "Jewish culture and contexts." since its inception and now serves as its co-editor.
+He edited the Katz Center's series in Judaic studies called "Jewish Culture and Contexts," published by the Universiy of Pennsylvania Press from 1997 to 2016.
 He has been a visiting professor at many institutions in the USA, Israel and Europe, and was a fellow at the Institute for Advanced Study at the Hebrew University, the American Academy in Berlin, and the Institute for Advanced Study of Central European University, Budapest.
-In 2001, the National Foundation for Jewish Culture honored him with its lifetime achievement award for his work in Jewish history, and this past spring, thirty-one of his colleagues and former students presented him with Jewish Culture in Early Modern Europe: Essays in Honor of David B. Ruderman, eds.
+In 2001, the National Foundation for Jewish Culture honored him with its lifetime achievement award for his work in Jewish history, and in 2014, thirty-one of his colleagues and former students presented him with Jewish Culture in Early Modern Europe: Essays in Honor of David B. Ruderman, eds.
 Richard Cohen, Natalie Dohrmann, Adam Shear, and Elhanan Reiner (Pittsburgh, Pa., University of Pittsburgh/Hebrew Union College Press, 2014).
-He was recently awarded the Alexander von Humboldt Research Award which will allow him to pursue research in Germany for the next several years.
+He was recently awarded the Alexander von Humboldt Research Award which allows him to pursue research and teaching in Frankfort, Germany for several months of each year (2016-20).

 - HIST 140 History of Jewish Civilization II (From Late Antiquity to the Seventeenth Century)